Schedule: Apr 30, 2025

 Check out the SEVA studio from James McKee Elementary School!

 This chapter in the Time of Remembrance Oral Histories Project: The Internment Experience, includes first-hand accounts from WWII.
-Molly Kimura shares stories from the Tule Lake and recollections of Marysville’s pre-war Japantown.
+Mary Tsukamoto shares living through internment and her determination to pursue a career in education after.

-Kids.gov presents profiles of careers in all parts of the U.S. Government.
+Kids.gov presents profiles of careers in Science, Technology, Engineering, and Mathematics.

 NOAA is an agency that enriches life through science.
 From the surface of the sun to the depths of the ocean floor, they work to keep citizens informed of the changing environment around them.